CarInsurance.com Insights

 Discounts

-These detail the reduction in your premium from the discounts you qualify for, such as bundling discounts, good/safe driver, loyalty, etc. If you have other questions about the meaning of terms in your policy, you can use a Car Insurance Terms Glossary for more context.
+These detail the reduction in your premium from the discounts you qualify for, such as bundling discounts, good/safe driver, loyalty, etc.

-What is a car insurance declarations page, and how do you read it?
+What is a car insurance declarations page?

 An insurance declarations page summarizes your policy.
 You can find important information listed there, such as who is insured on the policy, what vehicles are covered and how long the policy is in effect.
 Other items that should appear on your declarations page include: